KBluelvl/Chess/README.md

 pour une meilleur visibilité.

 #  English
 This project was originally for my development course.
-I had to make a basic chess game on console.
-I continued the project to add a JavaFX view.
+I had to make a basic chess game on **console**.
+I continued the project to add a JavaFX view and implement the advanced move such as the **roque** and the **en passant**.

 ## How it work ?